-I'm a researcher, educator, organizer, and artist.
+I'm a researcher, educator, organizer, writer, and artist.
 I'm a trained medical sociologist with expertise in qualitative interviewing and community-based research.
 I provide training workshops in health education and arts education.
 I have experience in event coordination and community outreach.

 Senior Business Consultant